 Many companies also use LinkedIn to advertise job vacancies.
 This is a natural fit for the site, as many jobseekers visit to research companies and make sure their own profiles are up to date.
 LinkedIn also owns a massive amount of data to help match jobseekers with roles.

 Although it's a stretch to say that LinkedIn has significantly disrupted the recruitment market, its impact is growing.
 You can advertise jobs from around £190, which is likely to compare favourably with traditional advertising and recruiters.
 It's certainly worth trialling.

-If you only does one thing on LinkedIn
+If you only do one thing on LinkedIn

 Maintain a relevant, good quality network of contacts by connecting with people who share common goals and interests.